 (II) Scattering – Light rays traveling in the core reflect from small imperfections into a new pathway that may be lost through the cladding.

 - Absorption – Natural Impurities in the Glass Absorb Light Energy.

 (2) Scattering – Light Rays Travelling in the Core Reflect from small Imperfections into a New Pathway that may be Lost through the cladding.

-It is loss due to external sources.
+It is lost due to external sources.
 Extrinsic attenuation may occur as –

-- Macrobending – The fiber is sharply bent so that the light travelling down the fiber cannot make the turn & is lost in the cladding.
+- Macrobending – The fiber is sharply bent so that the light traveling down the fiber cannot make the turn & is lost in the cladding.

 (II) Microbending – Microbending or small bends in the fiber caused by crushing contraction etc. These bends may not be visible with the naked eye.

 Attenuation is measured in decibels (dB).
 A dB represents the comparison between the transmitted and received power in a system.

 It is defined as the spreading of light pulse as it travels down the fiber. ecause of the spreading effect, pulses tend to overlap, making them unreadable by the receiver.